 I realized I hadn't posted a Mitzi photo for a while so I had a quick look through the digital archive and found this fantastic pic titled 'Women Without Men Party, W.S.
 Van Dyke, July 1, 1935'.
 Of course, W.S.
-Van Dyke is the beloved M-G-M director, who was known for his fabulous parties.
-I've … Continue reading Instead of Tinder, how about a time machine that takes you back to W.S.
+Van Dyke was the beloved M-G-M director and known for his fabulous parties.
+I've posted … Continue reading Instead of Tinder, how about a time machine that takes you back to W.S.
 Van Dyke’s ‘Women Without Men Party’ in the summer of 1935?

 Happy heavenly birthday to Walter Pidgeon who was born 120 years ago in Saint John, New Brunswick, Canada.
 The same city my great-great grandparents, Sarah and Jacob Mayer, settled in after leaving Ukraine in the late 1880s, and where they raised their children, Yetta, Ida, Louis, Ruben, and Gershon.
 It is amazing to me … Continue reading The fateful moment Walter Pidgeon and Louis B. Mayer both realized they were from the same far-flung town in Canada